airnandez/cluefs/README.md

 | Scientific Linux, CentOS    |  `$ sudo yum install --assumeyes fuse` |
 | MacOS X        |   install the latest stable version of [FUSE for OS X](https://osxfuse.github.io/) |

-In addition, if you intend to build this software from sources you need 1) the [Go programming language](https://golang.org/) tool chain and 2) a C compiler.
+In addition, if you intend to build this software from sources you need both:

+* the [Go programming language](https://golang.org/) tool chain, and
+* a C compiler.

 To install the Go tool chain please follow these [detailed instructions](http://golang.org/doc/install).
-To install a C compiler please do:
+To install a C compiler please refer to the table below:

 | To install C compiler on ...  | ... follow the instructions below |
 | ----------------- |  ------------ |